 Please do not book or pay for flights before you receive an email from us confirming that you have a place for this experience.
 Animal Saviours cannot take responsibility for flight costs, rebooking or cancellation fees.
 It is your responsibility to wait for confirmation before booking your travel to South Africa.

 All group members must arrive at Johannesburg O.R.
-Tambo International Airport on the morning of April 29th 2023, before 11 am.
+Tambo International Airport.
 There will only be one group transfer available to take you from Johannesburg to Mankwe Research Center.
 It is planned to leave around 12 noon, so it is imperative that you are able to clear passport control and collect your luggage and be ready to be transferred before then.

-The group transfer back to Johannesburg will leave the camp just after midday on Saturday the 6th and should arrive at the airport between 4-5 pm.
+The group transfer back to Johannesburg will leave the camp just after midday and should arrive at the airport between 4-5 pm.
 You will need to arrange your onward travel accordingly.

 Could I extend my trip to South Africa after leaving Mankwe Camp?

 Yes!
 In fact, we would highly recommend that you do so, especially if you have not been to South Africa before.
-The group transfer from Mankwe camp will take you back to Johannesburg on May 6th, and you will be able to plan your onward journey from there.
+The group transfer from Mankwe camp will take you back to Johannesburg, and you will be able to plan your onward journey from there.

-Could I arrive in South Africa before the Rhino Conservation experience begins on the 29th April?
+Could I arrive in South Africa before the Rhino Conservation experience begins?

 This could be possible, but it is essential that you are present for the group transfer from O.R.
 Tambo International Airport to Mankwe Research Center.
 For security reasons, the whole group must arrive and depart together.